marcusoftnet/marcusoftnet.github.io/_posts/2018-01-31-query-in-google-sheet-for-fun-and-profit.md

 I had another opportunity to learn a thing or two about Google Sheets and it's internal functions.
 Again.
 [On a similar topic as last time](https://www.marcusoft.net/2018/01/create-a-dynamic-updated-chart-in-google-sheets.html).

-This time around I had to summarise the data from 4 different sheets and then let the user filter the data dynamically.
+This time around I had to summarize the data from 4 different sheets and then let the user filter the data dynamically.

 To do this, I had to look up a lot of things, learn a little bit about the [QUERY-function](https://support.google.com/docs/answer/3093343?hl=en) and then jump through some hoops.
 I write this down here so that I don't have to learn this again.
 You can read it if you want to.

 <!-- excerpt-end -->

 I've created a [sheet with some example data](https://docs.google.com/spreadsheets/d/1h3_WRE2cgLy-8X4gm_DGE6NvYLfl7fbaip_SGVFMv3k/edit?usp=sharing), similar but not the same as the data we had.
-This was also, as [last time](https://www.marcusoft.net/2018/01/create-a-dynamic-updated-chart-in-google-sheets.html), a survey about the state of our office that we needed to summarise for a meeting.
+This was also, as [last time](https://www.marcusoft.net/2018/01/create-a-dynamic-updated-chart-in-google-sheets.html), a survey about the state of our office that we needed to summarize for a meeting.

 We had asked for input and asked people to classify the data in 4 areas; "Urgent", "Great stuff", "Could be improved" and "General questions".
 Each of these was listed on a tab each.